amybirdee/OkCupid_dating_site_analysis/README.md

 # Dating_site_analysis

-- This dataset contains around 60,000 rows of data consisting of the profiles of dating site members over the 2011-2012 period
+- The data consist of circa 60,000 profiles on OkCupid’s member database during the 2011-2012 period

-- This project aims to discover patterns, trends and insights in the member data
+- This project aims to segment the data and discover patterns in the member profiles, e.g. what is the age profile of members?
+What are their eating and drinking habits?
+Is there a link between their level of education and drug use?
+Are they even single??

-- Following data cleaning and exploration, the data will be modelled using a clustering algorithm to further discover patterns in the data

-- The project is still a work in progress and is mainly being carried out in Python with a smaller part of the analysis done in SQL
+- The main findings in the data have been presented in graphical format and the data analysis has been carried out in Python

-- Two jupyter notebook have been uploaded so far and more will follow in due course along with a final presentation
+- The Python libraries used include Pandas, Numpy, Matplotlib and Seaborn